stoeps13/connections-doc/source/admin/admin/r_admin_files_config_properties2.md

     This is an optimization that moves potentially long running tasks off of the WebSphere® Application Server, which is tuned for short running operations.
 If this property is set to true, increase the file.media.maximumSizeInKb property to allow large files to be uploaded.
 If this property is set to false, the WebSphere Application Server handles the complete upload process.
 For more information and steps for configuring the IBM HTTP Server to upload files, see [Configuring file uploads through the HTTP Server](../install/t_install_post_files_uploads.md).

+    !!! note
-    **Note:** Files sizes up to the value of api.simpleUploadAPI.maximumSizeInKb are still uploaded by the WebSphere® Application Server.
+    Files sizes up to the value of api.simpleUploadAPI.maximumSizeInKb are still uploaded by the WebSphere® Application Server.

 For information on how to format the value of an interval attribute, see *Scheduling tasks*.